LH 101 Practical Skills

 LH 115 Special Topics in Horticulture

-In addition to the core curriculum, students participate in various garden projects at the Gardens at HCP or off-site, and two weeks of work experience with host employers in the local horticulture industry.
+In addition to the core curriculum, students participate in various garden projects at the Gardens at HCP or at off-site community locations, as well as two weeks of work experience with host employers in the local horticulture industry.